 We plant vegetable gardens in tires, bottles, and fruit crates.

-And resharpened crayons and coloring books with used pages torn out work as well as the new ones.
+And we find resharpened crayons and coloring books with used pages torn out work as well as new ones.

 Of course, there are times we have to splurge.

-When a donor offered to buy us a freezer so we didn't have to mix mission and personal food anymore, I couldn't say, "Yes!
-Thank you!" fast enough.
+When a donor offered to buy us a freezer so we didn't have to mix mission and personal food anymore, I couldn't say, "Yes!" fast enough.

 Just because we're good at making do, doesn't mean we mind receiving help.